Mexican Street Tacos with Carne Asada

 Street taco tortillas are generally around 4.5″ – 5″ in diameter, much smaller than the classic 8″ diameter.
 Since corn tortillas can tear easily, street tacos have two tortillas vs. one.
 If you’re watching your calories or budget, feel free to use only one.

-The best way to heat street taco tortillas is on the grill or stove.
+The best way to heat taco tortillas is on the grill or stove.
 The microwave works in a pinch, but the pliability and texture suffers a bit.

 • Grill – Heat the grill to medium heat.
 Place the tortillas directly on the grill.
 Heat for about 30-45 seconds and flip for another 30-45 seconds.
 You should have pretty grill marks when finished.
 Do not overcook as the tortillas will become hard and brittle.